sean-smith/scale-out-computing-on-aws/docs/tutorials/troubleshoot-job-queue.md

 ## Jobs in dynamic queue

-First of all, unless you submit a job on the "alwayson" queue, it will usually take between 5 to 10 minutes before your job can start as SOCA needs to provision your capacity.
+First of all, unless you submit a job on the "alwayson" queue, it will usually take between 5 to 10 minutes before your job can start as Scale-Out Computing on AWS needs to provision your capacity.
 This can vary based on the type and number of EC2 instances you have requested for your job.

 ### Verify the log
 If your job is not starting, first verify the queue log under `/apps/soca/cluster_manager/logs/<queue_name>.log`